 You will make (a minimum of) two charcoal figure drawings, and some sketches in any drawing medium of your choice.

 This workshop is ideal as a backbone for painting, or simply as an introduction to (or refresher for) drawing, giving you tools essential for almost any visual art form.

 Charcoal is a perfect drawing medium as a preparation for painting; it can be smudged, layered and easily pushed around or removed, and deep blacks and varied textures can be achieved.
 We will be using a high-quality charcoal that can be sharpened to a point and comes in three grades of hardness for various uses.
 A ‘laid’ paper will be used (this refers to the surface texture created by a wire grid onto which the pulp is poured) that can hold enough charcoal dust on its surface to create richness of tone, and that is robust enough to take repeated reworking without disintegration.
 These are included in the materials fee.
 Please see the Supply List for more information on what to bring.

-The Woodstock School of Art does not permit the use of turpentine or mineral spirits.
+The Woodstock School of Art does not permit the use of turpentine or mineral spirits in the painting studios.
 Additionally, please refrain from wearing perfume, cologne or scents of any kind.
 Learn more.

 $290 ($250 tuition + $40 model fee)

 Those with special needs and/or requests may email the registrar.